-- 2.1 Recommends the Derby and Derbyshire Integrated Care Strategy to the constituent Council Cabinets for approval - 2.2 Request that the Council Cabinets delegate authority to the Directors of Public Health in consultation with the Chair of the ICP/Cabinet Members for Health to make any minor or technical amendments that may be required to the Strategy prior to its final publication.
+- 2.1 To accept the recommendation of the ICP and approve the Derby and Derbyshire Integrated Care Strategy 2023. - 2.2 That the Council Cabinet delegates authority to the Directors of Public Health in consultation with the Chair of the ICP/Cabinet Members for Health to make any minor or technical amendments that may be required to the Strategy prior to its final publication.